5 Famous Alberta National Parks for Nature Escape!

 2.4.2 What to Expect?

-A far lesser-known Alberta National Park than Banff and Jasper, Waterton makes up for it with colourful wildflowers, red rock canyons, and spectacular wildlife.
+A far lesser-known Alberta National Park than Banff and Jasper, Waterton makes up for it with colorful wildflowers, red rock canyons, and spectacular wildlife.

-This park is a hiker’s paradise to avoid the crowd of other parks in Alberta, with over 200 kilometres of trails to choose from.
-There are other ways to enjoy yourself on a canoe, kayak, paddleboard, or swim if you feel brave!
+This park is a hiker’s paradise to avoid the crowd of other parks in Alberta, with over 200 kilometers of trails to choose from.
+There are other ways to enjoy yourself, such as on a canoe, kayak, paddleboard, or swim if you feel brave!

 Waterton Lakes National Park is a great shout as being one of the budget-friendly Alberta National Parks if you are to avoid the usual tourist crowd.
 See the four sets of red Adirondack chairs placed at various points in the park if you are a bit of a treasure hunter!